 Funds will be disbursed on a reimbursement basis upon submission of a Grant Invoice along with Progress and Financial reports.
-Templates for reporting will be provided by the Department of Juvenile and Family Services.
-Grant Invoices can be submitted quarterly, based on the State Fiscal Year cycle: Quarter 1: July 1 thru September 30; Quarter 2: October 1 thru December 31; Quarter 3: January 1 thru March 31; Quarter 4: April 1 thru June 30.
+Templates for reporting will be provided by Juvenile and Family Services.
+Grant Invoices can be submitted quarterly, based on the Federal Fiscal Year cycle: Quarter 1: October 1 thru December 31; Quarter 2: January 1 thru March 31; Quarter 3: April 1 thru June 30; Quarter 4: July 1 thru September 30.

 Continued grant fund disbursement shall be dependent on grantees' satisfactory progress toward deliverables, and the availability of funding.
-As such, the Department of Juvenile and Family Services reserves the right to withhold funding or change funding amounts based on the availability of funds, or non-performance of grantee.
+As such, Juvenile and Family Services reserves the right to withhold funding or change funding amounts based on the availability of funds, or non-performance of grantee.